niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

                                  name == 'Bill Kill'
 }
 ```

+Table returned is more complex than the previous ones.
+On the third
+line, a relation is made using `name` field.

 | stratum | `rule_idx` | `rule` | `atom_idx` | `op`                   | `ref`     | `joins_on`       | `filters/expr`                | `out_relation` |
 |      -: |         -: |     -: |         -: |                  ----: |       --: |             ---: |                         ----: | ----: |